cainweideman/Groninger-Archieven/README.md

   - Necessary hardware or cloud resources if running the model locally.

 ##### Set Up Access Token:
-- Configure the API keys or local settings as required for Llama-3.1-8B-Instruct:
 1. Request access to the LLM on [Huggingface](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)
 2. Create an access token on your Huggingface account and add 'meta-llama/Llama-3.1-8B-Instruct' repo to the repository permissions.
 3. Check all write and read options for this access token and save the token.
 4. copy and save your access token value.

 > **Note:** Refer to your LLM provider's documentation for specific setup instructions.